An earlier version of this page included a discussion of Hidden Markov Modelling. This has been moved to a dedicated page, which is still under work.

 It was stated before that, in case the characters in a text are independent from the preceding character, the character pair entropy has a value which is twice the single character entropy.
 In reality they are of course dependent, as all the plots have clearly shown, so the character pair entropy is less than twice the single character entropy.
 We may call 'conditional character entropy' the difference between character pair entropy and single character entropy.
 It follows that the conditional character entropy is less than the single character entropy.
 The following table gives the values for the 8 cases.

 In this case, the differences between Voynich text and plain texts in Latin, Italian and German are quite spectacular, and reflect the significant differences seen in the plots.
-Also these tabular values may be plotted against each other, with the single character entropy on the horizontal scale and the conditional character entropy on the vertical scale.
+Also these tabular values may be plotted against each other, with the single character entropy on the horizontal scale and the conditional character entropy on the vertical scale (see Figure 12 below).
 It is immediately obvious that the difference between the various known languages is much smaller than the difference between Voynich text and any of these languages.
-The single point among those for the Voynich MS text files that is somewhat separated from the other three is for the ZL transcription which uses the Eva transcription alphabet, which tends to represent some of the script characters by pairs of transcription characters, and this result was to be expected.
-It also shows that the use of the Curva alphabet effectively resolves this issue.
+The single point among those for the Voynich MS text files that is somewhat separated from the other three is for the ZL translitteration that uses the Eva translitteration alphabet, which tends to represent some of the script characters by pairs of translitteration characters, and this result was to be expected.
+It also shows that the use of the Cuva alphabet effectively resolves this issue.

 Figure 12: conditional character entropy (vertical) vs. single character entropy (horizontal)